-Auxiliary Projects is pleased to present a micro museum survey of works by Jordan Seiler.
-PARASITE will open on October 2nd and run through October 30th, 2021.
-There will be an opening reception on Saturday, October 2nd, from 6-8pm.
+Auxiliary Projects is pleased to present SCATTERED LIMBS, a solo exhibition by Peter Burr.
+The exhibition will open on October 14 and will run through November 11, 2023.
+There will be an opening reception on Saturday October 14, from 6-8pm.

 SCATTERED LIMBS showcases a body of work Burr has been developing since 2020: a visual exploration of technology’s monumental effect on humans.
 It includes a collection of monochrome lithographs, a series of multi-layered UV prints, and generative software.
 Taken as a whole, the work pictoralizes a digital ecosystem where social connections are optimized, abstracted, commodified, and surveilled.
 Graphically simplified human figures are forcefully woven into a complex multi-level 2D matrix, offering scenes of spent bodies conforming to the binary logic of a modernist grid.

 Widely recognized as a digital artist, Burr’s recent work includes an online commission from the Whitney Museum of American Art, a web3 collaboration with the Museum of Modern Art, and numerous pieces using tools from the video game industry to create immersive cinematic experiences.
 SCATTERED LIMBS finds him on terra firma, with a gallery-based installation of experimentally-processed prints in addition to generative screen-based work created in collaboration with Dave Tandem.